rileytestut/Delta/README.md

 > Delta uses Git LFS to manage large files, so first make sure you have [installed Git LFS](https://git-lfs.github.com).

-1. Clone this repository by running the following command in Terminal and update Git submodules*
+1. Clone this repository and update Git submodules by running the following command in Terminal*
 ```bash
 $ git clone --recurse-submodules https://github.com/rileytestut/Delta.git
 ```